probot/probot.github.io/_apps/update-docs.md

 ---
 title: Update Docs
-description: Replies to newly opened pull requests that do no update a file in the `/docs` folder or the `README`
+description: Replies to newly opened pull requests that do not update a file in the `/docs` folder or the `README`
 slug: update-docs
 screenshots: